mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 We added the following new features in [Portfolio Management](/developerportal/portfolio-management/):

 * You can now check initiatives in the [planning view](/developerportal/portfolio-management/#planning-view).
 In this view, the initiatives are shown on one timeline, with each timeline bar presenting an initiative.
-* It is now possible to link epics from different apps to an initiative.
+* You can now link multiple apps to an initiative.
+It is also possible to link epics from different apps to an initiative.

 ## 2023